Moonee-Publishing-LTD/Moonee_Test/README.md

      ![MoonSDKScene](images/MooneeScene.png)

+  5. Please include the following integrations in Unity SDK testing: Game Analytics, Facebook, and Adjust Basic.
+Note: Remaining integrations for advanced testing.

-  5. Open MoonSDK settings and fill in all app keys for analytics and advertising services which you want to use and press Check and Sync Settings button
+  6. Open MoonSDK settings and fill in all app keys for analytics and advertising services which you want to use and press Check and Sync Settings button

      ![SyncSettings](images/SyncSettings.png)

- 6. Initialization: Moon SDK is initialized automatically from the Moon SDK scene.
+ 7. Initialization: Moon SDK is initialized automatically from the Moon SDK scene.

- 7. Progression Events:
+ 8. Progression Events:

 **Levels progression events using Adjust:**
 We utilize two key events related to game level progression: LevelDataStartEvent and LevelDataCompleteEvent.